An Experiece You Do Not Want to Miss!

 A. There are two “costs”.
 There is an annual membership fee; which grants you access to all our sites and there is a separate daily fee for fishing on a given property.
 View our home page under the pricing tab for current pricing.

-Day rates are separate and range from $55.00 to $150.00 per person for a full day. ½ day rates are available on most lakes.
+Day rates are separate and range from $55.00 to $175.00 per person for a full day. ½ day rates are available on most lakes and are generally 2/3 of the full day rate.
 Children under the age of 12 fish free and children 13-17 fish for ½ price.

 Q. Why do you charge an annual fee and a daily fee?

 A. We have found this is the most equitable way to charge for our services.
 You pay as you go as opposed to a large upfront fee.

 Q. What is the difference between an individual and family membership?

 A. Individual membership is for one person.
 Family membership includes your spouse and all dependent children under the age of 21 in your home.